-The following are considered as a concentration which must be approved by the ACA in case during the previous year before the transaction: (a) the combined worldwide turnover of all the participating companies is more than 7 billion ALL (approx. EUR 50 million) and the domestic Albanian turnover of at least one participating company is more than 200 million ALL (approx. EUR 1.4 million); or (b) the combined domestic turnover of all of the participating companies is more than 400 million ALL (approx. EUR 2.9 million) and the domestic turnover of at least one of the participating companies is more than 200 million ALL (approx. EUR 1.4 million).
+The following are considered concentrations which must be approved by the ACA in cases where, during the year prior to the transaction: (a) the combined worldwide turnover of all participating companies is more that 7 billion ALL (approx. EUR 50 million) and the domestic Albanian turnover of at least one participating company is more than 200 million ALL (approx. EUR 1.4 million); or (b) the combined domestic turnover of all of the participating companies is more than 400 million ALL (approx. EUR 2.9 million) and the domestic turnover of at least one of the participating companies is more than 200 million ALL (approx. EUR 1.4 million).